-- applicants will need to have detailed plans and proposals for the capital work, including a recent costed condition survey - plans for architectural elements should be developed to at least RIBA Work Stage 3, where relevant - applicants should already have freehold or leasehold ownership of the land and buildings where the proposed capital activity will take place.
+- applicants will need to have detailed plans and proposals for the capital work, including a recent costed condition survey (within the last five years, with costs updated within the last two years) undertaken by an appropriately qualified professional.
+This will be a mandatory attachment on your Expression of Interest and application - plans for architectural and engineering elements must have completed at least RIBA Work Stage 3, if following RIBA Work Stages.
+If not following RIBA Work Stages, plans should be developed to the equivalent of RIBA Work Stage 3 - applicants should already have freehold or leasehold ownership of the land and buildings where the proposed capital activity will take place.
 Further details are set out in Section four - capital requirements